 Due to the sensitive nature of the Court's business and its high level profile as the court of last resort in Canada's judicial branch of government, it is essential to continue enhancing the Court's security profile which has many components, such as physical security, information technology security and business continuity planning.
-Security enhancements, which are expected to reach their full operational level by 2021, include:
+Ongoing security enhancements include:

-- the continued update of the security policy framework and operations in line with actual and emerging trends; - the renewal of governance arrangements with the RCMP; and - the continuation of physical and IT security investments.
+- the continued update of the security policy framework and operations in line with actual and emerging trends; - an effective relationship with the RCMP; and - the continuation of physical and IT security investments.

-As the ORSCC prepares for a building rehabilitation initiative for the Supreme Court of Canada Building, resources are dedicated over the short and long term to ensure that pressures related to the aging Court building and operational facilities are managed effectively.
+As the ORSCC prepares for a building rehabilitation initiative for the Supreme Court of Canada Building, resources will continue to be dedicated so as to ensure that pressures related to the aging Court building and operational facilities are managed effectively.
 In collaboration with Public Services and Procurement Canada, work is continuing on planning all aspects of the building rehabilitation.